napari/napari/docs/howtos/layers/shapes.md

 Individual shapes can each have different edge widths.
 You can initially set the edge widths by providing a list of values to the `edge_width` keyword arguments respectively, or you can edit them from the GUI.
-The widths of each of the shapes are available as a list under the `layer.edge_widths` property.
-Similar to the edge and face colors, these property is different from the `layer.edge_width` property that will determine the edge width of the next shape to be added or any currently selected shapes.
+The widths of each of the shapes are available as a list under the `layer.edge_width` property.
+Similar to the edge and face colors, these property is different from the `layer.current_edge_width` property that will determine the edge width of the next shape to be added or any currently selected shapes.

 To change the edge with property from the GUI you must first select the shape whose properties you want to change, otherwise you will just be initializing the